abdulbadii/rename_batch_emulated_PCRE/README.md

 As Windows port, get MSYS2 on https://sourceforge.net/projects/msys2/files/latest/download?source=directory As Mac port, get on https://www.macports.org or Homebrew https://brew.sh/

 Copy the Bash script and paste, preappend it into ~/.bashrc file
 The script here is for renaming.
-For copying, duplicate function 'ren' script and change to whatever you like e.g. 'copy' and use that instead, then at any lines started with command "mv " replace it with "cp "
+For copying, duplicate function 'ren' script and change to whatever you like e.g. 'copy', use that instead after changing any line started with command "mv " replace it with "cp "

 # Usage
 ren [mv option] SOURCE DEST